nguyenhoangan-monkey/nguyenhoangan-monkey/README.md

 # Who am I?
 I am making an open-source software suite to help small businesses getting used to Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) procedures.
+I am from Hanoi, Vietnam.

 I added extensive imagery of Hatsune Miku since adding cartoon characters to ease understanding of complex business procedures is a norm in Asian countries.
 These imageries are allowed for use, since Hatsune Miku is licensed under CC BY-NC license and this software is strictly used for non-commercial purposes.